 - Have a dedicated area to work in. - Customize your space for efficiency to maximize productivity.
 Think about a small white board or planner for tracking deadlines.
 Ensure supplies are within reach. - Arrange your workspace and keep it clean. - Schedule out even the little things on your calendar. - Ensure you have good lighting. - Use a comfortable chair that sits at the correct height for your desk space.

-Safety Checklist
+Safety checklist

 Employees are expected to maintain their home workspace in a safe manner, free from safety hazards.
-The University of Colorado will provide each remote worker with a safety checklist.
+The University of Colorado has the linked safety checklist (PDF) that employee's should use when working from home.